JanssenProject/jans/docs/janssen-server/scim/config.md

 1. Highlight the "Get Scim Configuration" button using the tab key
 1. Press enter

 You can modify the configuration in place by editing the fields of your interest.
-To persist the changes, highlight the "Save" button at the bottom and press enter
+To persist the changes, highlight the "Save" button at the bottom and press enter.

 ## SCIM Operations Guide using CLI, TUI and API